cap-security-cartel/report-generator/source/report.md

 This means each call to `rate()` within the same block essentially multiplies or divides the multiplier by `1e27`, allowing the caller to manipulate `utilizationData.multiplier` to be at `$.maxMultiplier` or `$.minMultiplier`.

-## Recommendation To fix this vulnerability, the `_applySlopes()` function should be modified to multiply or divide `utilizationData.multiplier` by `1e27` depending whether or not it is above or below `slopes.kink`.
+**Recommendation:** To fix this vulnerability, the `_applySlopes()` function should be modified to multiply or divide `utilizationData.multiplier` by `1e27` depending on whether or not it is above or below `slopes.kink`.
 This will also handle the case where `_elapsed` is zero.

 **CAP Labs:** Fixed in PR [127](https://github.com/cap-labs-dev/cap-contracts/pull/127) by implementing the suggested recommendation.

 **CAP Security Cartel:** Verified fix.

 \clearpage
-##
+## Medium

 ### Incorrect asset calculation when burning entire token supply

-## Description The contract's burn mechanism incorrectly calculates the amount of assets to return when the entire supply of tokens is being burned.
+**Description:** The contract's burn mechanism incorrectly calculates the amount of assets to return when the entire supply of tokens is being burned.
 The current implementation uses a relative proportion calculation that fails to account for the edge case of burning the entire supply, resulting in asset tokens being stranded in the contract.
 This effectively causes users to lose funds when the protocol has accrued yield or has experienced slashing events.

 In the `_amountOutBeforeFee` function in MinterLogic.sol, the logic for burning tokens has a flaw when the entire supply is being burned: